slitzfringe/Limitless-Sight/README.md

     zipp

 # Gratitude:
-A big thank you to Google Gemini, Facebook MusicGen, and Eleven Labs for their exceptional APIs that made this project possible.
+A big thank you to **Google Gemini**, **Facebook MusicGen**, and **Eleven Labs** for their exceptional APIs that made this project possible.
-I’m especially grateful to Archana Ma’am for her belief and support, and to David Sir for giving us the initial confidence boost.
+I’m especially grateful to <a href="https://www.linkedin.com/in/archana-chitters-21a37a320/">**Archana Ma’am**</a> for her belief and support, and to <a href="https://www.linkedin.com/in/david-william-raj-l-220860315/">**David Sir**</a> for giving us the initial confidence boost.
-A special mention to Vaishnav K for his unwavering support and invaluable contributions, which were instrumental in bringing this project to life.
-My deepest thanks to Swathi Ambujakshan Am for the crucial advice to stay calm and focused, helping us overcome challenges and stay on track.
+A special mention to <a href="https://www.linkedin.com/in/vaishnav-k-7575aa1a9/">**Vaishnav K**</a> for his unwavering support and invaluable contributions, which were instrumental in bringing this project to life.
+My deepest thanks to <a href="https://www.linkedin.com/in/swathi-ambujakshan-a36062119/">**Swathi Ambujakshan**</a> for the crucial advice to stay calm and focused, helping us overcome challenges and stay on track.
 A heartfelt thanks to my entire team, mentors, and everyone who helped make this vision a reality.